samoht/cass/README.md

     let color1 = <:css< black >>
     let color2 = <:css< gray >>

-Define the style for a button; we can a specific API to generate cross-platform complex styles.
+Define the style for a button; we use function from the CSS API to generate cross-platform complex styles:

     let button = <:css<
        .button {